GoogleFeud/ts-runtime-checks/README.md

 #### `assertAll`

 Setting this option to true will add assertion code to ALL function parameters and `as` assertions.
 The assertion code will throw an error.
+You can use the `NoCheck` marker to override this behaviour.

 ## Contributing